mhxie/mhxie.github.io/index.md

 ---

 *My name is Minghao Xie, and I am a final\-year Ph.D. candidate in Computer Engineering at the Baskin School of Engineering, UC Santa Cruz.
 I hold a B.E. degree (with honors) in Computer Science from Sichuan University, China.
 Advised by Prof.* [*Chen Qian*](https://users.soe.ucsc.edu/~qian/) *and Prof.* [*Heiner Litz*](https://people.ucsc.edu/~hlitz/)*, my research focuses on computer networks and systems, particularly flash storage disaggregation within data centers.
 Recently, I have expanded my work to AI infrastructure, exploring scalable compute platforms and distributed computing frameworks.
-My Ph.D. research has been supported by the IAB members of the Center for Research in Systems and Storage (*[*CRSS*](https://www.crss.ucsc.edu/index.html)*) at UCSC and the NSF.*
+My Ph.D. research has been supported by the IAB members of the Center for Research in Systems and Storage (*[*CRSS*](https://www.crss.ucsc.edu/index.html)*) at UCSC and National Sanitation Foundation (NSF).*

 *I am passionate about building scalable, high\-performance, and reliable systems.
 Outside of work, I love exploring new places, as traveling opens my mind to fresh perspectives and diverse ways of life.
 Strategy\-based and board games are a favorite pastime, challenging me to solve problems creatively and adapt to evolving scenarios.
 And as an NBA fan, I admire the dedication and humility of players like Kevin Durant, inspiring me to bring the same relentless commitment to my own goals.*